 - Composition Fellows receive $5,000 their first year of study and approximately $5,000 their second year of study.
-They teach their own English 4 Freshman Compoistion course during the fall of their second year.
+They receive mentorship and training the fall semester of their first year, and they teach their own English 4 Freshman Composition course during the fall of their second year.

-Financial aid is a separate process from Scholarships.
+Loans are a separate process from Scholarships.
 You'll need to complete a FAFSA to apply for federal loans, which are available to all incoming students.
 You can find out more about federal graduate student loans on the financial aid website.
 For more information on Federal Student Financial Aid Programs, please visit the Federal Student Aid website.